xebialabs-community/overthere-pylib/README.md

 * _overtherepy.CifsConnectionOptions_
 * _overtherepy.LocalConnectionOptions_

 Please refer to the [Overthere](http://https://github.com/xebialabs/overthere) documentation for available options.
-Options are passed to the contructor as named parametes
+Options are passed to the contructor as named parameters

 <pre>
 from overtherepy import LocalConnectionOptions, OverthereHost, OverthereHostSession